-The following table sets forth certain information concerning the number of shares of our common stock owned beneficially as of September 18, 2009, by: (i) each person known by us to be the beneficial owner of more than 5% of our outstanding common stock; (ii) each of our directors; (iii) each of our officers; and (iv) all of our directors and executive officers as a group.
+The following table sets forth certain information concerning the number of shares of our common stock owned beneficially as of August 5, 2009, by: (i) each person known by us to be the beneficial owner of more than 5% of our outstanding common stock; (ii) each of our directors; (iii) each of our officers; and (iv) all of our directors and executive officers as a group.

-Names and Address of Beneficial Owner Shares of Con Beneficially Before the y Owned S hares of Common S Owned After th 0 Number Percent Minimum Percent Maximum Percent Jennifer H. Jarvis 4,500,000 100% 4,500,000 81.8% 4,500,000 69.2% Michael J. Funtjar 0 - 0 0 All directors and executive officers as a group (2 persons) 4,500,000 100% 4,500,000 81.8% 4,500,000 69.2%
+Names and Address of Beneficial Owner Shares of Con Beneficiall Before the y Owned Shares of Common Stock Beneficially Owned After the Offering Number Percent Minimum Percent Maximum Percent Jennifer H. Jarvis 4,500,000 100% 4,500,000 81.8% 4,500,000 69.2% Michael J. Funtjar 0 - 0 - 0 All directors and executive officers as a group (2 persons) 4,500,000 100% 4,500,000 81.8% 4,500,000 69.2%

 The table above is based upon information derived from our stock records.
 Unless otherwise indicated in the footnotes to the table and subject to community property laws where applicable, each of the persons named in the table has sole or shared voting and investment power with respect to the shares indicated as beneficially owned.
-Except as set forth above, applicable percentages are based upon 4,500,000 shares of common stock outstanding as of September 18, 2009.
+Except as set forth above, applicable percentages are based upon 4,500,000 shares of common stock outstanding as of August 5, 2009.

 The information presented above regarding beneficial ownership of our voting securities has been presented in accordance with the rules of the U.S. Securities and Exchange Commission and is not necessarily indicative of ownership for any other purpose.
 Under these rules, a person is deemed to be a "beneficial owner" of a security if that person has or shares the power to vote or direct the voting of the security or the power to dispose or direct the disposition of the security.
 A person is deemed to own beneficially any security as to which such person has the right to acquire sole or shared voting or investment power within 60 days through the conversion or exercise of any convertible security, warrant, option or other right.
-More than one person may be deemed to be a beneficial owner of the same securities.
-The percentage of beneficial ownership by any person as of a particular date is calculated by dividing the number of shares beneficially owned by such person, which includes the number of shares as to which such person has the right to acquire voting or investment power within 60 days, by the sum of the number of shares outstanding as of such date plus the number of shares as to which such person has the right to acquire voting or investment power within 60 days.
+More than one person may be deemed to be a beneficially owned by such person, which includes the number of shares as to which such person has the right to acquire voting or investment power within 60 days, by the sum of the number of shares outstanding as of such date plus the number of shares as to which such person has the right to acquire voting or investment power within 60 days.
 Consequently, the denominator used for calculating such percentage may be different for each beneficial owner.
 Except as otherwise indicated below and under applicable community property laws, we believe that the beneficial owner of our common stock listed above has sole voting and investment power with respect to the shares shown.